 The Routledge Companion to Religion and Science

 The Routledge Companion to Religion and Film

 The Routledge Companion to the Study of Religion

 By George Archer, Maria M. Dakake, Daniel A. Madigan

 September 30, 2021

 The Routledge Companion to the Qur’an offers an impressive and comprehensive overview of the formative scripture of Islam.
-Including a wide number of scholarly approaches to the Qur’an by both established authorities and emergent voices, the forty essays in this volume represent the latest word on ...
+Including a wide number of scholarly approaches to the Qur’an by both established authorities and emergent voices, the 40 chapters in this volume represent the latest word on ...

 January 03, 2019

 The Routledge Companion to Christianity in Africa offers a multi-disciplinary analysis of the Christian tradition across the African continent and throughout a long historical span.
 The volume offers historical and thematic essays tracing the introduction of Christianity in Africa, as well as its ...

 By John C. Lyden, Eric Michael Mazur